Category Dinghy_classes

 The prototype of the mast is finished in a similar fashion to our other stayed dinghy masts.
 Custom carbon detailing combined with standard fittings from Allen Brothers and Camcleats makes the finished product stand out.
 The foot is CNC machined from hard plastic (Delrin) and incorporates an innovative setup for the vang attachment.
 First testing will provide further information to finish the final development of this performance mast.

 The masts are available to order in our webshop, along with spare parts as they become available.
 Rigging is offered separately as it will be custom made for each order.
 Each fully fitted mast will be supplied complete with measurement and a comprehensive bend datasheet.
-Please click here for a direct link to our webshop
+Please click here for a direct link to the webshop

 FD Mast production